 Manna’s “Food 4 Kids” program helps address this issue by providing elementary students with a backpack of kid-friendly food.
 Since students are not able to receive school meals on Saturdays and Sundays, these backpacks provide children with supplemental food items to last them through the weekend.

-Each week of the school year, dedicated volunteers assemble and deliver about 1,300 backpacks to 31 elementary schools and pre-school programs.
+Each week of the school year, dedicated volunteers assemble and deliver over 1,800 backpacks to 30 elementary schools, pre-school and head start programs, and public libraries.

-With the help of a dietitians and student surveys, we frequently update the contents in the backpacks to make sure they are healthy and kid-approved.
-For the 2022-2023 school year, each backpack includes 14 items:
+With the help of a dietitian and student surveys, we frequently update the contents in the backpacks to make sure they are healthy and kid-approved.
+Each backpack includes a variety of items to supplement breakfast, lunch and/or dinner, and plenty of snacks.
+The contents rotate frequently, but a sample of what goes into the bags is:

 Our volunteers often say this is their favorite program at Manna, and it is highly recognized by children in the participating schools.
 Here are some of the things they’ve said in our follow-up surveys: